 In a study comparing online to in-person medical education, Cheryl Fisher and William A. Sadera noted that there is “no significant difference in learning outcomes between distance and face-to-face environments.”1 But here’s an essential caveat: “providing the courses are designed using appropriate pedagogy and appropriate application of learning theory.”1 Fisher and Sadera note how easy access to online learning has led to an explosion of options, many of which do not incorporate educational best practices or focus on quality improvement.

 At CareerCert, we understand that any education, whether traditional or online, cannot result in the best outcomes unless that education is delivered by industry experts using the best technology, the best modalities, and the best practices.
-That’s why our online courses, certifications, and training are designed by industry experts with over 200 years of combined experience.
+That’s why our EMS online education, medical certifications, firefighter courses, and other training are designed by industry experts with over 200 years of combined experience.
 And that’s why our content is constantly updated and reviewed by our Medical Advisory Board to include emerging best medical practices and educational techniques.

 We are meticulous about examining evaluation and assessment data to continually improve our online content, and we proactively search for emerging research and technologies that help emergency and medical teams improve patient outcomes.
 We believe in engaging our learners to ensure that every provider comes away with deepened confidence and competence.